 Stuart Bentley-Hibbert, MD, PhD, Department of Radiology, Weill Cornell Medical Center, New York, NY.

 Ariel D. Teitel, MD, MBA, Clinical Associate Professor of Medicine, NYU Langone Medical Center.

 Robert A. Cowles, MD, Assistant Professor of Surgery, Columbia University College of Physicians and Surgeons, New York, NY.

 Marc A, Greenstein, DO, FACOS, Urologist, Somerset Medical Center in Somerville, NJ.

 A.D.A.M. uses primarily internal personnel to write, review, and update its articles.
 All new and updated articles are then reviewed and approved by a member of our medical review board with expertise in the subject area.
 Internal personnel have a minimum of 5 years of experience writing and editing health content.
 Articles reviewed by this team of professionals are referenced using "A.D.A.M.
-Editorial Team: David Zieve, MD, MHA, Bethanne Black," and are documented as such in the "Reviewed by" section of relevant articles.
+Editorial Team: David Zieve, MD, MHA, Isla Ogilvie, PhD," and are documented as such in the "Reviewed by" section of relevant articles.
 Members of this team are listed below.

 David Zieve, M.D., M.H.A., Medical Director